foldright/cffu/README.md

 > \# Complete runnable demo code can be found at
 > [`AnySuccessDemo.java`](cffu-core/src/test/java/io/foldright/demo/AnySuccessDemo.java).

-### 2.4 support for setting default business thread pool
+### 2.4 support for setting the default business thread pool

 The default thread pool used by `CompletableFuture` async execution (aka. `*Async` methods) is `ForkJoinPool.commonPool()`; using this default thread pool in business is very dangerous❗